 Is oil free cooked food that horrible?

-Honestly, it’s not.
-I have not added any fat to anything that I have cooked in the past three months and boiled or steamed all the ingredients when creating more complex dishes, and the taste is mostly the same.
-None of the soups and broths that I made ever required extra oil (and if I use meat, I make sure it’s skinned and lean) and they are just as delicious.
-And everything else tastes just as great – just give it a try for a few days and you will see what I’m talking about.
+None of the soups and broths that I made ever required extra oil (and if I use meat, I make sure it’s skinned and the leanest possible) and they are just as delicious.
+And everything else tastes just as great – just give it a try for a few days and you will see what I’m talking about!

 How to cook without oil or with as little oil as possible?